 Along with another local community group, We Love SE25, a campaign was launched.
 Emails were sent, posts put up on social media, notices put up in local shops and letters posted through doors.
 The campaign was set to the run for 12 weeks.

-Donations started to come in from residents, community group, larger donors, local shopkeepers and businesses.
+Donations started to come in from residents, community groups, larger donors, local shopkeepers and businesses.
 It was great seeing residents donating from a few pounds to a few hundred.
 Over 150 separate contributions were received, bringing in a massive £11,985.
 This would cover the creation of new tree pits, the trees themselves and the ongoing maintenance – including regular watering.

 Chris was amazed how well supported the scheme was locally.

 And so it was that we found ourselves that cold March morning watching the first of the trees being planted.
 It was good turn-out.
 Chris had messaged her neighbours, and her local councillors were there to show their support.
 Richard the local Tree Officer was on hand.
 He made sure that the contractors had hot drinks.